 How to Video for Quizlet

 About- GimKit is a learning game created by a student because it was the game he wanted to play.
-A cool feature to this game is how it asks you the same question different ways to ensure understanding.
+A cool feature of this game is how it asks you the same question in different ways to ensure understanding.
 One thing to note, students have to sign up for their own accounts with this one.
 As with most learning game apps, there are a few versions including a free one.

 I don’t know much about this game format but I am learning more about it this week.
 This is the one I have not personally used in my classroom yet.

 Game Options- Once you create an activity, you have two learning options.
 One version is a Live Lesson.
-Another game option Student Paced.
-You can make one game and play it in either way.
-I personally use NearPod daily in phonics instruction because we can write on out activities and I can pace the lesson.
+Another game option is Student Paced.
+You can make one game and play it either way.
+I personally use NearPod daily in phonics instruction because we can write on our activities and I can pace the lesson.
 Students do not need an account or email to play, but they can if they want to.

 How to Play for Distance Learning- As I told you, I use NearPod daily and my students love it.
 When we went to distance learning, I discovered that you can host a Live Lesson for free, but to get the Student Paced option, you have to use a paid account.
-Once you set a Student Paced lesson, the teacher can see the activity of the student and completion of the activity.
+Once you set a Student Paced lesson, the teacher can see the activity of the student and the completion of the activity.

 Please don’t think this is a list of everything you should be using in the classroom.
 Instead, this is a list of things you could use.
 I recommend going through this list and picking the one that you feel is a good fit.
-Then, try this app on your own at home with still your class is working on.
-If you can use it and like it, try it out with your digital classroom and get your students feedback.
+Then, try this app on your own at home with still what your class is working on.
+If you can use it and like it, try it out with your digital classroom and get your student’s feedback.
 If it isn’t for you, try something else.

 How to Video for NearPod

 QR Scan & Learn Sight Word Printables Fry 1-100$25.00

-Sight Word Printables~ Dolch BundleProduct on sale
+Sight Word Printables | Dolch BundleProduct on sale